Michigan Lake and Stream Associations

 MISSION: Encourages and supports all efforts by citizens of the State to maintain swimable and fishable waters and to prevent the contamination of surface and groundwater resources.

-OFFICES: Main office at Three Rivers, Michigan.
+OFFICES: Main office in Kalamazoo, Michigan.
 Corporation history and records are kept at this office.
 Files of water laws and court cases are filed here.The northern office is located at 8511 Kokosing Road, Long Lake, Michigan.
 This is the location of five computers that are continually serving the corporation.
 The billing and record keeping of individual and association membership is kept here.
 The MLSA Newsletter is coordinated and mailed from this office.
 CLMP is carried out from this office.

 BROCHURES: ML&SA has produced a number of one page brochures to cover topics of interest to riparian property owners.
 Some of those brochures are entitled as follows: